-- Daily assignments must be turned in on time to receive full credit.
-Half credit may be assigned for any late assignment within this category.
-Work will be accepted until the end of the unit of study. - Long Term Assignments will be reduced 10% of earned credit for each day late, not to exceed a 50% penalty of earned credit.
-Work will be accepted until the one week before the end of the quarter.
+Long-Term Assignments are generally of a greater point value and have extended timelines for completion.
+Long Term Assignments will be reduced 10% of earned credit for each day late, not to exceed a 50% penalty of earned credit.
+Work will be accepted until one week before the end of the quarter.